henryZe/toynix/README.md

 ## 6 Boot Loader

-The tiny boot image is based on x86 architecture (that only occupies one sector(512 bytes)).
+The only one thing done by bootloader is reading the kernel image from disk.
+This tiny boot is based on x86 architecture (that only occupies one sector(512 bytes)).

 ## 7 User Guideline